Share

 Consider consolidation.

 If you’re carrying high-interest debt, look into a consolidation loan or balance transfer card that offers a lower interest rate.
-There may be side effects to consolidating certain types of debt, however, so always make sure you understand how your accounts will be affected and consult a professional with any questions.

 Adopt a debt repayment plan.